readthedocs/ethicalads.io/content/posts/2024-cookieless-advertising-future.md

 without tracking, there are countless success stories from both offline advertising and even modern Internet advertising (we built a profitable business around it).

-Later this year, third-party cookies like almost all ad cookies that aren't Google's and Facebook's, will stop working in Google Chrome.
+Later this year, third-party cookies, including almost all ad cookies that aren't Google's and Facebook's, will stop working in Google Chrome.
 This is going to have a major effect on advertisers, publishers, and especially smaller ad networks.